dmtrKovalenko/workspace-climate-control/README.md

 # CO2nsole

-Welcome to CO2nsole, an innovative open-source project aimed at providing an environmental monitoring device that measures CO2 levels and all the other microclimate information in a private open and efficient way.
+Welcome to CO2nsole, open-source project aimed at providing an workstation climate  device that measures CO2 levels and all the other microclimate information in a private, open and efficient way.
 This repository contains all the resources necessary to build the CO2nsole device, as well as a CLI library for a Text-based User Interface (TUI) library, making it highly embeddable into other projects or targets.

 | Device                      | Software                           |
 | --------------------------- | ---------------------------------- |